• >

 Finding a new home in your new country is one of the biggest tasks you'll have to sort - and one of the most expensive, whether you're planning on renting or buying somewhere.

 Most British ex-pats choose to rent, at least in the short term, while they settle in to life in a new country.
-However, your decision to buy or rent overseas may be dictated by the property market - in Germany for example very few people buy property, with the majority opting to rent.
+However, your decision to buy or rent overseas may be dictated by the property market - in Germany for example just over half of the population rents.

-You can find useful information on buying a property overseas on the Association of International Property Professionals website.
+You can find useful information on buying a property overseas on the government website

 Leaving your UK home